CDCgov/prime-reportstream/prime-router/docs/design/design/data-model.md

 #### Organization Settings

 Organizations serve as containers for Senders and Receivers, but have their own settings as well.
-The settings for an Organization are self-explanatory.
-For more information on the `keys` parameter, see [SMART on FHIR oauth implementation](../features/0002-authentication.md#via-smart-on-fhir-oauth-implementation-details).
+The purpose of most Organization settings can be deduced from their name.
+In the case of the `keys` parameter, more information regarding its purpose and usage can be found in [SMART on FHIR oauth implementation](../features/0002-authentication.md#via-smart-on-fhir-oauth-implementation-details).

 ```json
 {